rohans6/Big-Mart-Sales/README.md

 * Created a tool that predicts sales of a each  product at a big mart outlet to understand the properties of products and outlets which play a key role in increasing sales.
 * Analysed the data, handled the missing values, engineered new features.
 * Used Kfold Cross-Validation Strategy,optimized RandomForestRegressor,LightGbmRegressor using GridSearchCV, prepared a ensemble of both.
-* Build a API using Flask.
+* Build a Web Application using Streamlit.
 # Features:-
 * Item_Identifier :-Unique Product Id.
 * Item_Weight:- Weight of Item.